ksytwu100/employee-tracker/README.md

 To run the project
 1. Switch to bash terminal, type: node index.js
-2. When the server is listening, open the insomnia application window to set up and run the routes.
+2. When the server is listening, open the insomnia core to run the API routes.

 ## Questions